 Are new graves available in all the Council's cemeteries?

 New graves are available at New Quay, Cefn Llan (Aberystwyth), Cardigan and Lledrod.

 There are no new graves available in Plas Crug Cemetery, Aberystwyth and it is only open for existing 'Exclusive Right of Burial' grant owners OR people whose relatives are buried in the cemetery and who can prove they are next of kin (this is also reliant on the fact that there is space in the grave for another burial).

 The burial authority has a duty of care to ensure that the cemetery is properly managed and is a safe environment for anyone to visit regardless of the purpose of his or her visit.

 Why do I have to make an application to erect a memorial when I own the plot?

-Why can't I plant my own tree/bush?
+Why can't I plant my own tree/bush or create a garden?

-The roots of trees and bushes often pose problems when roots spread into other grave areas and if they are badly placed they get in the way of routine grounds maintenance.
+In more heavy memorial plots the roots of trees and bushes often pose problems when roots spread into other grave areas and if they are badly placed they get in the way of routine grounds maintenance.